School-aged Immunisations

 • Meningococcal (MenACWY)

-• Catch up Measles, Mumps and Rubella (offered to those in Year 9 who have not previously had a dose of combined MMR vaccination)
+• Catch up Measles, Mumps and Rubella (offered opportunistically to those in Year 9 or above, who have not previously had a dose of combined MMR vaccination)

 Our teams offer and administer vaccinations in all schools.
 If a child misses their immunisation in school, is home educated or has an individual need, they can come along to one of our community clinics.